postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 Let's explore debugging request in example using the [Postman Echo collection](https://docs.postman-echo.com/){:target="_blank"}.

-**Note**: To add Postman Echo to your Postman builder view, go to https://docs.postman-echo.com/.
+**Note**: To add Postman Echo to your Postman builder view, go to [Postman Echo](https://docs.postman-echo.com/).
 Click the **Run in Postman** button on the top right side of the screen.
 The Postman Echo collection appears in the sidebar of your Postman builder.

 In your Postman builder view, click the **Runner** button in the left side of the header bar.

 In the Collection Runner, select "Postman Echo" and click the **Run Postman Echo** button.
-(You can also select the Environment, Iterations, Delay time, Log Repsonses, Data, and Persist Variables.
+(You can also select the "Environment", "Iterations", "Delay" (time), "Log Repsonses", "Data", and "Persist Variables".
 But it's not necessary for this example.)

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58531976.png)